HRI-EU/MonitoringDatasetAnalysis/README.md

 Furthermore, `config.yaml` should be configured to contain the respective paths to the data set.

+The file `issue_template.yml` outlines the format of issue files as found in the dataset.

 -----

 The `src` directory contains the following scripts used to create the figures and statistics for the publication accompanying the data set: